-Foundation Program (FP)- English
+Center for Preparatory Studies Foundation Program (CPSFP)- English

-The Foundation Program (FP) at Sultan Qaboos University (SQU), a pre-requisite qualification for entrance to the degree programs in the university, is in conformity with the requirements of Oman Academic Standards.
+The Center for Preparatory Studies (CPS) at Sultan Qaboos University (SQU) offers Foundation Program (FP) courses, pre-requisite qualification for entrance to the degree programs in the university, is in conformity with the requirements of Oman Academic Standards.
 The program was introduced at SQU since 2010/2011 academic year.
 The FP has been designed to help adequately prepare admitted students undertake university level education by helping them achieve the prescribed learning outcomes in the four areas: English language, Mathematics, Information Technology and General Study Skills.
-The FP at SQU consists of course work in three areas: English language, Mathematics and IT.
+The Center for Preparatory Studies at SQU consists of course work in three areas: English language, Mathematics and IT.
 All students should satisfy the FP requirements by either showing accepted alternative qualifications in these areas or achieving exit test standards.
 The exit test standards in these courses are measured in terms of prescribed student learning outcomes.
-Students can achieve the exit standards by passing the tests at the beginning of the program or taking the FP courses and passing them.
+Students can achieve the exit standards by passing the tests at the beginning of the program or taking the courses and passing them.
 The relevant learning outcome standards in General Study Skills will be integrated into the other three areas.